berryflake/material-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
 ### Original work by PapyElGringo, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)
-### This project is forked from CheisTutusTech, and build upon it, mainly themeing, icon tweaking and modifying shortcuts.
+*Note: This project is forked from CheisTutusTech, and build upon it, mainly themeing, icon tweaking and modifying shortcuts.
 ### Only been tested on Pop-os 20.4 with nvidia driver.
 Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.